- Basic JSP Tutorial

 void setContentLength(int len)

-Sets the length of the content body in the response In HTTP servlets, this method sets the HTTP Content-Length header.
+Sets the length of the content body in the response In HTTP servlets; this method also sets the HTTP Content-Length header.

 void setContentType(String type)